 Reach: The Reach metric is the number of users interacting with your digital workspace.
 It’s the number of employees visiting the site or accessing anything stored there.
 You can measure your tools with Microsoft 365’s Group Activity Report and other M365 analytics features.

-Content Engagement: Content engagement is exactly what it sounds like.
+Content engagement: Content engagement is exactly what it sounds like.
 It measures whether your users think the content in your digital workspace is worth liking, sharing, and consuming.
 It’s measured by tracking search phases within your tool, monitoring comments/ likes, and page visits to your content.

-Productivity: Productivity refers to how much time users save by using your digital workspace to perform a task (as opposed to an alternative method).
+Productivity: Productivity refers to how much time users save by using their digital workspace to perform a task (as opposed to an alternative method).
 For example, it may take less time for employees to find relevant files using their intranet than it did pre-implementation.
 Asking questions in feedback surveys measures productivity.
 Once you collect responses, you can summarize them into a statement like “an X% reduction in time spent completing a task.”

 Digital Workspace success looks different for every organization.
 Just like any successful brick-and-mortar business, a company’s digital workspace must attract users, make them feel at home, and encourage them to stick around.